 ACGME Wellness Initiatives and Partnerships

-The ACGME has created this page to share with programs, institutions, residents, and fellows resources that promote a culture of well-being and provide support for burnout, depression, or suicide.
+The Accreditation Council for Graduate Medical Education (ACGME) has created this page to share with programs, institutions, residents, and fellows resources that promote a culture of well-being and provide support for burnout, depression, or suicide.

 The ACGME has partnered with the National Academy of Medicine (NAM) to launch a new Action Collaborative on Clinician Well-Being and Resilience, co-chaired by ACGME CEO Thomas J. Nasca, MD, MACP, NAM President Victor J. Dzau, MD, and Association of American Medical Colleges (AAMC) President Darrell G. Kirch, MD.

-The ACGME has also partnered with Mayo Clinic and the American Foundation for Suicide Prevention (AFSP) in the initiative, “Physician and Medical Student Depression and Suicide Prevention” and have developed a toolkit, fact page, a compilation of resources for physicians, and a Prevention Programs source list.
+The ACGME has also partnered with Mayo Clinic and the American Foundation for Suicide Prevention (AFSP) in the initiative, “Healthcare Professional Burnout, Depression and Suicide Prevention” and have developed a toolkit, fact page, a compilation of resources for physicians, and a Prevention Programs source list.

 Back to Bedside is an ACGME initiative designed to empower residents and fellows to develop transformative projects that combat burnout by fostering meaning in their learning environments; engaging on a deeper level with what is at the heart of medicine: their patients.